 About Lory

-Lory Martinez is a Colombian-American personal branding consultant and global brand strategist from Queens, NYC, now based in Paris, France.
+Lory Martinez is a Colombian-American multicultural brand strategist and founder from Queens, NYC, now based in Paris, France.

 The longer version is this: I’m an immigrant, a new mom, and someone living a thoroughly multicultural life that blends New York Latino roots with the land of croissants.
 I’m also a writer.
 I care deeply about language, rhythm, and the way stories move people.
 That love of words has shaped my work as a copywriter and an award-winning storyteller.